Andy-Boraphet/CSS342A-2022-Spring/README.md

 ## Lecture
 - Read the relevant textbook chapters before each class.
 - There will be live "code-along" in lecutre.
 Have a running dev environment ready for each lecture.
 - Lecture will be recorded to the best effort.
-Video, PPT slides and demo code from class will be available shortly after each lecture.
+Lecture recording, PPT slides and demo code from class will be available shortly after each lecture.
 - PPT Slides are for reference only and tentative to change even after lecture.
 - Take notes.
 Write down your questions in class and follow up later.